conan-io/docs/tutorial/consuming_packages/getting_started.rst

 This will detect the operating system, build architecture and compiler settings based on the environent.
 It will also set the build configuration as *Release* by default.
-The generated profile will be stored in the Conan home folder with name *default* and will be used by Conan in all commands by default unless other profile is specified via de command line.
+The generated profile will be stored in the Conan home folder with name *default* and will be used by Conan in all commands by default unless other profile is specified via the command line.
 After executing the command you should see some output similar to this but for your
 configuration: